Myles Straw Player Props: Guardians vs. Twins

 - The pitching staff for the Twins has a collective 9.8 K/9, the second-best in MLB.

-- The Twins' 3.48 team ERA ranks second among all MLB pitching staffs.
+- The Twins' 3.42 team ERA ranks second across all MLB pitching staffs.

-- Twins pitchers combine to give up 55 home runs (one per game), the sixth-fewest in baseball.
+- The Twins allow the sixth-fewest home runs in baseball (55 total, 0.9 per game).

-- In his last time out on Sunday against the Toronto Blue Jays, the right-hander went five innings, giving up two earned runs while surrendering five hits.
+- The righty's most recent appearance was on Monday against the Houston Astros, when he went six innings, surrendering two earned runs while allowing four hits.

-- In seven games this season, the 27-year-old has a 2.68 ERA and 8.3 strikeouts per nine innings, while giving up a batting average of .207 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.